-This post is brought to you by T-Fal Mandoline Slicer.
+This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer.
 My opinions and love of jams and jellies remain my own.

 It’s the weekend.
 A bag of oranges sits on the counter.
 I have an idea.
 Orange Marmalade.

 Then it hits me Instant Pot Orange Marmalade.

 I gave it a go!

 We now have four pints and a large Tupperware container of Orange Marmalade Instant Pot that I made in about an hour.

 I remember my grandmother standing over the stove.